narcissawright/melancholy/README.md

 2. It look down from a higher angle when approaching ledges.
 3. Better avoidance of walls (avoid abruptly crashing into them.
 4. Perhaps incorporate a custom zoom amount when targeting things that end up on the screen edge.

+## Other Mechanics and Features:

+#### `To Do`

+##### Power Ups
+- Five Levels of Primary weapon power.
+Obtaining a powerup item will level you up.
+- Color scheme should be dull red -> yellow -> green -> cyan -> piercing blue
+- Lose 1 stage of power upon death.
+- Melancholy will lose 1 stage of power upon Magic Meter being fully used.
+(Will refill immediately if not at powerup lvl 1)

+##### Time of day system
+- Melanie is strongest at noon, Melancholy strongest at midnight.
+- Certain events or enemies may only exist at certain times.
+- Item or method to change time of day rapidly.
+(Sun Card / Moon Card)

+##### "Score / XP / RNG" system.
+- Gimmick!
+(NES) had a score system that accounted for all drops.
+I want to use a system like this to avoid RNG.
+Essentially it is a predictable generator of numbers that are used for all "random" events.
+A good player could utilize this to their advantage.
+It must be visible or "readable" somehow while playing so you can re-sync yourself if you end up with the wrong value.

+##### Items
+- Healing items... and other stuff.

+#### `Maybe?`
+- Swimming.
+- Ladder climb
+- Stairs
+- Shop
+- Keys
+- Status (Poisoned etc)
+- Double Jump
+- Wall Jump

 ## First Area: Field of Falling Stars
 - Sort of a Menu World / playground.
 Has all the geometry needed for testing mechanics.